-- A baccalaureate degree in another discipline from an accredited program with a minimum of a 2.8 cumulative grade point average - A Certified Occupational Therapy Assistant who has graduated from an accredited program with minimum of a 2.80 cumulative grade point average - Two letters of reference (at least one from an occupational therapist is highly recommended) - 50 hours of documented service in a health care setting with an occupational therapist (10 hours completed prior to the admissions interview) - Submission of a 500-word, typed statement of personal and professional goals - Successful interview with an Occupational Therapy faculty member.
-All applications are competively reviewed prior to this phase. - COTAs must submit evidence of current NBCOT certification, with one year employment as a COTA highly desirable
+- Two letters of reference (at least one from an occupational therapist is highly recommended). - For applicants with a baccalaureate degree, 50 hours of documented service in a health care setting with an occupational therapist (10 hours completed prior to the admissions interview). - Submission of a 500-word, typed statement of personal and professional goals. - Successful interview with an Occupational Therapy faculty member.
+All applications are competively reviewed prior to this phase. - COTAs must submit evidence of current NBCOT certification, with one year of employment as a COTA highly desirable.